google/dataflow-ml-starter/README.md

-     check-torch-gpu           Check whether PyTorch works on GPU using VM with Custom Container clean                     Remove virtual environment, downloaded models, etc clean-lite                Remove pycache files, pytest files, etc create-vm                 Create a VM with GPU to test the docker image delete-vm                 Delete a VM
+     check-torch-gpu           Check whether PyTorch works on GPU using VM with Custom Container clean                     Remove virtual environment, downloaded models, etc clean-lite                Remove pycache files, pytest files, etc create-flex-template      Create a Flex Template file using a Flex Template custom container create-vm                 Create a VM with GPU to test the docker image delete-vm                 Delete a VM
      docker                    Build a custom docker image and push it to Artifact Registry